nahun/pfweb/README.md

 As of Nov 2016 pfweb is under initial development.
 Use at your own risk.

-Right now the PF config is not persistant across reboots.
-It does not store rules configured yet, only in the active PF config.
-The plan is to use Pickle or something similar.

 ## Dependencies

 - [OpenBSD 6.0+](http://www.openbsd.org/): Only tested on OpenBSD 6.0 amd64